gacallea/cardanoRelatedStuff/README.md

 - apologies for the *short notes* style, this is preliminary and I would rather chat about the nitty gritty details, and take it from there.
 - in case you are wondering "*where this notes come from*", this is me: [https://linkedin.com/in/gacallea/](https://linkedin.com/in/gacallea/)
 - please don’t share just yet and ask away if you need to clarify something
+- I’d love to hear your thoughts and understand what you will integrate in your guide and how
 - cheers and thank you for your availability.

 ### ADDENDUM NOTES ###